ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/about.md

 In the  introduction I have put the links to get you started with RSCG.

-And, if you bought this book from Amazon, you are entitled to have 1 hour free of consultancy with me.
-I can help you make one.
+## I want to contribute to the book.
+How can I do?

+Please send me an email to ignatandrei@yahoo.com

-## I want the book / sponsor you
+## I want to see the previous version of the book.
+Where can I find it?

-Glad that you have asked.
-Please goto  Amazon: https://amzn.to/3f6gll3

-But you can read online :  https://ignatandrei.github.io/RSCG_Examples/v2

-For v1 with .NET 5 see https://ignatandrei.github.io/RSCG_Examples/v1/index.docx)
+For v1 with .NET 5 see (docs/v1)